zladmg/LADX-Source_Code/README.md

 # TODO

-German and Franch versions will be added soon, and so will ROM hashes for each version
+Franch version will be added soon, and so will ROM hashes for each version